dustinspecker/generator-ng-poly/README.md

 yo ng-poly:module top/bottom/bottomest
 ```

-Produces 'bottom.bottomest' module, a controller, controller test, style, and a view in `app/top/bottom/bottomest/`
+Produces 'bottom.bottomest' module and routes, a controller, controller test, style, and a view in `app/top/bottom/bottomest/`

 Updates 'top.bottom' module with the new 'bottom.bottemest' module as a dependency.